 : As many of you noticed, the app has been pulled from the Market.

 Adobe's Flash Player for Android has topped a million downloads on the Market.
 Someone break out the special occasion custom label champagne.
 I really don't mean to be crass about Flash - but I can't help it.

 Flash is the single most overhyped piece of software available for Android today, there's little in the way of getting around that statement.
 What has led me to such a conclusion?
 If the website of a restaurant I'm looking at on Yelp (an awesome piece of Android software) runs on a Flash interface, I just close the window.
-I have a Nexus One, it has Flash, and it runs CyanogenMod 6.
 Read More

 It’s been a while coming, but Adobe’s Flash Player 10.1 has now ditched its Beta status.
 Released today to coincide with the ongoing Adobe conference in San Francisco, Flash Player 10.1.92.8 is available in the market for compatible devices, namely Nexus Ones running Froyo.
 As with all Market releases, there are some quirks with the releases availability, so don’t be surprised if it’s not appearing for you even though it should be.
-Hopefully the other Froyo-running devices out there will be seeing Adobe Flash Player pop up in the market over the next few days and weeks, and all you risk-takers out there with CyanogenMod 6 ROMs and ARM v7 processors should be seeing it available for download too.
 Read More

 Today we have a new video from Ryan Stewart, an Adobe evangelist, who shows off his Nexus One running a Froyo build (that's Android 2.2 for those who live in a cave) and Flash 10.1.